xFuture603/xfuture-blog/src/pages/2020/02/01/lose_hope/index.md

 ##I think there are other factors that can affect this

 <p style = "line-height: 1.5;">
-In the next few lines I want to take a look at some factors.
+In the next few lines I want to take a look at some possible factors.
+Of course, one of the better known problems is the huge stack of tasks that never seems to shrink.
+But besides this problem, which is probably a general problem in office jobs, there are also problems that seem more IT specific to me.
+For example, take a look at developers fighting with their managers, because they plan milestones for a project far away from any realistic time estimation.
+Or look at how often sustainable work is not possible, because you have to rush for best practices to reach the original deadlines.
 <br></br></p>

 ##C